 Other recipes you might enjoy:

 If you like the sound of this apple crumble cheesecake, I have so many other delicious dessert recipes.
 My peach cobbler with cake mix is super easy and takes just 10 minutes prep.
 Although my apple and blackberry crumble is perfect if you want a traditional crumble recipe.
 I love it with custard, cream or ice cream.
 If you were here for the cheesecake, don’t miss my white chocolate and passion fruit cheesecake.
-It is delicately sweet, creamy and utterly divine!
+For something more festive, try my Panettone, Orange and Dark Chocolate Bread and Butter Pudding.

 Made this recipe and loved it?